rebsonoliveira/sql-server/samples/manage/sql-server-extended-security-updates/register.md

 -  [Formatting requirements for a CSV file](#csv)

 ## <a name="RegSingle"></a> Register a single SQL Server instance
-It's required that at least one SQL Server instance is registered in order to download an ESU package (if and when available).
+It's required that at least one SQL Server instance is registered in the scope of your SQL Server Registry, in order to download an ESU package (if and when available).

 **Important**: It's not required to register a SQL Server instance for ESUs when running an Azure Virtual Machine that is configured for Automatic Updates.
 For more information, see [Manage Windows updates by using Azure Automation](https://docs.microsoft.com/azure/automation/automation-tutorial-update-management).